How To Start Living On Your Terms

 About 10 years ago, shortly after getting a huge home loan – or at least what seemed like it at the time – we decided our goal was financial independence.

 The feeling that our bank would force us to work until we were positively ancient made us very determined to pay that thing back.
 We’d be financially independent, when the loan was paid off, right?
-Err, not quite.
+Well, not quite but that’s a different story.

 But deciding what spending was really important and made our lives worth living versus the stuff that we were prepared to do without – even when all our friends were doing it – has made the difference between feeling rich and feeling like we never have enough.

 The things we never skimp on?
-We travel, a lot; we own a vast array of technical hiking and kayaking gear; I go to weekly yoga classes; buy comfortable (read: expensive) footwear; we regularly go to theatre/comedy/music shows and go all out by buying smoked salmon for weekend breakfasts…sometimes!
+We travel, a lot; we own a vast array of technical hiking and kayaking gear; I go to weekly yoga classes; buy comfortable (read: expensive) footwear; we regularly go to theatre/comedy/music shows and go all out by buying avocado for weekend breakfasts…sometimes!

 The casualties?
 We own a CRT TV, still, and it’s a hand me down.
 My Lululemon wardrobe has not expanded beyond a headband.
 We make our own pizza on Friday night instead of buying takeaway.
 At the movies or show, we don’t buy intermission drinks or popcorn.
 We love $1 Tuesday DVDs and are thankful we still have a local video shop.

 My inner toddler starts to whine that it’s NOT FAIR.